-Students must earn a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale.
+- a cumulative grade point average (CGPA) of at least a 2.0 on a 4.0 scale: - a minimum of 20 credits from CAC.

 LIVE AUDIO AND LIGHTING CERTIFICATE

 The Live Audio and Lighting Certificate prepares individuals for entry-level positions in the entertainment industry.
 It provides skills necessary to work with touring entertainers and audio/lighting companies in the set up operation of live concert productions.